Get

 3. Prone to Heat Exhaustion

 Saint Bernards were bred to survive in the cold Swiss Alps.
 They have thick double coats that enable them to endure cold and snowy winters.
-While they can tolerate warmer weather, they’re prone to heat exhaustion and can’t live in climates with extremely hot summers.
+While they can tolerate warmer weather, they’re prone to heat exhaustion and shouldn’t live in climates with extremely hot summers.

 Saint Bernard owners must be extra attentive to how their Saint Bernards are doing when they’re outside on a warm day.
 These dogs shouldn’t overexert themselves and exercise too much, and they must get plenty of rest and time to cool down in between activities.